jeanmadao/el_doctor/README.md

 And there probably were many more options offered to me.
 Instead, I chose to use Rust and the [Ratatui](https://github.com/ratatui-org/ratatui) library.

-First of all because I've been wanting to learn and practice using Rust, and ratatui is more modern way to write TUI than curses.
+First of all because I've been wanting to learn and practice using Rust for a long time now.

+And ratatui because it seems to be a more modern approach to write TUI than curses, it is actively maintained, and there is a really nice tutorial on their website to learn how to use the library!